To download this document, please click here

 - Email: mcool4@uw. edu

 The Intramural Activities program is funded by the Services and Activities Fee students pay with tuition.
-Intramurals are also funded by UWB faculty/staff and Cascadia Community College students/faculty/staff who have paid the Rec Pass fee to the UWB Cashier’s Office.
-UWB students are not charged an additional fee to participate.
+Intramurals are also funded by UWB faculty/staff and Cascadia Community College students/faculty/staff who have paid the Rec Pass fee through the myarc.uwb.edu web portal.
+Active fee paying UWB or Cascadia College students are not charged an additional fee to participate.

 The Intramural Activities program will provide initial emergency care, such as the provision of bandages, ice or immobilization to any participant injured during their contest (notify staff of all injuries).
 Participants need to bring their own tape, etc. to prepare themselves to play.